jadielam/scientific-workflows/README.md

 # Description of the System
 In the following sections we will describe how the system works.
 We first start by introducing the workflow definition language.
 That will help us understand what is a workflow and what are the constraints and functionalities of the system.
-Once we understand what is a workflow, then we are ready to discuss how the system handles the submission of a workflow by a user.
+Once we understand the concept of a workflow, then we are ready to discuss how the system handles the submission of a workflow by a user.
 That functionality is implemented by three different pieces of software that in conjunction produce the magic of the optimization of workflow computations.
 Those three pieces are the *Action Manager*, the *Dataset Manager* and the *Workflow Manager*.
 They don't share any state in memory among them, which is a stepping stone looking into a future when the system will not be a standalone server, but a cluster of servers performing the functionalities in parallel.
-The *Workflow Manager* will be the last component to be explained, since it is the most complex of the three.
+The core functionality of the system is carried by the *Workflow Manager*, but before jumping into it, it will be helpful to explain the functionality of the **Action Manager** first.

 ## The Workflow Definition Language
 We have chosen the JSON format for the definition of workflows because its expressiveness is sufficient for what